This delicata squash salad with persimmons is the perfect seasonal addition to your Thanksgiving spread or fall dinner. Vegan & gluten-free.

 The skin roasts beautifully.
 And because the delicata is smaller, it’s easy to cut into and remove the seeds.

-(See how easy it is to roast delicata squash in this post, which also includes a video.)
+(See how easy it is to make roasted delicata squash <— here.
+The post also includes a video.)

 I often have roasted delicata squash in the autumn months as a simple side with a sprinkling of rosemary and salt.